 But if…

-You’re Beauceron grows up in a household without children or children are introduced later on in your Beaueron’s life, keeping him for trying to herd your child could be tough.
+You’re Beauceron grows up in a household without children, or children are introduced later in your Beaueron’s life, keeping him for trying to herd your child could be challenging.
 This is why we here at IndulgeYourPet typically only recommend this dog breed to those with no children or at least older children who won’t be “trampled”!

 Are Beauce Shepherds good with cats?